comprna/SUPPA/README.md

 ==========
 ----------------------------

-SUPPA is a flexible and powerful tool to study splicing across multiple conditions at high speed and accuracy.
-The tool has various modular operations that can be run separately to:
+SUPPA is a flexible and powerful tool to study splicing at the transcript isoform or at the local alternative splicing event level, across multiple conditions, and at high speed and accuracy.
+SUPPA has various modular operations that can be run separately to:

-- Generate local alternative splicing (AS) events and transcript events from an annotation
+- Generate transcript events and local alternative splicing (AS) events from an annotation
-- Quantify transcript and AS event inclusion levels (PSIs) from multiple samples
+- Quantify transcript and local AS event inclusion levels (PSIs) from multiple samples
-- Calculate differential splicing for events and differential transcript usage across multiple conditions with replicates
+- Calculate differential splicing for AS events and differential transcript usage across multiple conditions with replicates
 - Cluster events and transcripts according to PSI values across conditions

 ![Slide1.jpg](https://bitbucket.org/repo/4gEBMd/images/3120745382-Slide1.jpg)